 1. Modern Carrara Marble Bathroom

 Have you ever wondered why Carrara marble remains the gold standard for luxury interiors across the globe?
-This classic Italian stone features a crisp white background with delicate grey veining that creates a sophisticated and airy feel in any wet achieve a full design, consider wrapping the walls and floors in large-format marble slabs to minimize grout lines and maximize the visual this stone with sleek chrome hardware and a frameless glass shower to keep the focus on the natural beauty of the creates a bright, clean environment that feels both historic and incredibly contemporary for a high-end master suite.
+This classic Italian stone features a crisp white background with delicate grey veining that creates a sophisticated and airy feel in any wet room.
+To achieve a full design, consider wrapping the walls and floors in large-format marble slabs to minimize grout lines and maximize the visual flow.
+Pair this stone with sleek chrome hardware and a frameless glass shower to keep the focus on the natural beauty of the rock.
+It creates a bright, clean environment that feels both historic and incredibly contemporary for a high-end master suite.

 2. Rustic Tuscan Bathroom